MESA-QUEST: Tracing the formation of direct collapse black hole seeds via quasi-stars: Discussion Conclusions

 We have implemented new inner boundary conditions based on a saturated-convection zone around the black hole proposed by \cite{coughlin2024}.
 Doing so allows the BH to grow to $\sim$0.55~M$_\star$, a factor of 5 increase from the previous $\sim$0.11~M$_\star$ achieved using the Bondi sphere as the inner boundary.
 The quasi-star, under these conditions, then becomes a heavy seed, capable of growing and reaching SMBH masses by early epochs thus explaining recent JWST observations.
 However, these results change dramatically when accounting for additional physics such as mass loss due to winds.

 We have studied three wind schemes in our models: the Reimers, Dutch, and super-Eddington radiation-driven winds.
 These serve as lower, middle, and upper bounds on mass loss rates for quasi-stars, as the actual values for surface mass loss are unknown without additional hydrodynamic and radiation transport simulations.
 We also presently do not account for envelope accretion, which is capable of balancing the mass loss and sustaining the envelope for an extended period of time.
 The Reimers and Dutch schemes may then serve as a proxy for that, given that the radiation-driven wind scheme is likely more realistic and catered to quasi-stars.
-We find that for the lower bound Reimers wind scheme, little change occurs to the final black hole mass for all accretion factors.
-The Dutch scheme, however, severely limits the growth of our higher $\alpha$ values, suggesting that if net mass loss occurs in this way that accretion enhancing effects (\eg, magnetic fields and jets) may actually limit the viability of quasi-stars to form heavy seeds.
-Finally, the radiation-driven wind scheme presents the harshest limit on black hole growth, only allowing for a factor of two growth at most for all rates.
+We find that for the lower bound Reimers wind scheme, little change occurs to the final black hole mass for all accretion factors. \mb{In this case, the final SMBH masses will remain largely unaffected and are only limited by the size of the haloes that would would have formed the quasi-star in the first place.} The Dutch scheme, however, severely limits the growth of our higher $\alpha$ values, suggesting that if net mass loss occurs in this way that accretion enhancing effects (\eg, magnetic fields and jets) may actually limit the viability of quasi-stars to form heavy seeds. \mb{If $\alpha$ remains less than one, the final black hole mass is decreased by a factor of $\sim 2-3$, and would result in a lower upper limit on SMBH masses at a given redshift by a similar factor if we assume all heavy seeds are formed through this mechanism.
+When $\alpha \gtrsim 1$, the scenario is similar to that of a light-seeding mechanism; however, the rapid winds would leave the stellar mass remnant in an insufficient environment to accrete rapidly enough to become an SMBH by the appropriate redshifts.
+Quasi-stars can reasonably span a range of $\alpha$ values, which would result in both a decrease in the number density as well as the upper mass limit for SMBHs at a given redshift.
+The exact effect on the SMBH mass function across redshifts requires deeper population analysis and is outside the scope of this work.} Finally, the radiation-driven wind scheme presents the harshest limit on black hole growth, only allowing for a factor of two growth at most for all rates.
 If this wind is the most realistic, and accretion onto the envelope is not sufficient enough, this may severely limit quasi-stars as a potential heavy seed formation mechanism -- and thus an SMBH -- formation pathway.